SAMcGee/CITC/emailfilters.md

 permalink: /emailfilters/
 ---

-### Email Spam Filters as a solution to simplistic phising emails
+### Email Spam Filters as a solution to simplistic phishing emails

 ---